adobe/commerce-cif-graphql-integration-reference/README.md

 * modify all the `__convertData` conversion methods in the data classes, to convert the data from the 3rd-party system into Magento GraphQL objects
 * modify and extend the `getter` methods in the data classes, to support all the fields not covered by the example integration
 * introduce new local and/or remote resolvers, to incrementally support more fields of the Magento GraphQL API
+* modify the GraphQL schema to only expose the implemented fields and any potential schema customization(s) and/or extension(s)

+## Schema customization and/or extension

+With GraphQL introspection, it is very easy for users to discover and browse a GraphQL schema in order to understand the types of queries it supports.
+Since the goal of the 3rd-party integration is to adapt the Magento GraphQL schema to "non-Magento" e-commerce platforms, it is clear that:
+* it is not realistic to expect that the entire Magento schema can be adapted at once
+* there might be incompabilities between the Magento GraphQL and a 3rd-party platform
+* it must be possible to extend the base Magento schema with custom attributes and fields

+In order to illustrate these requirements, the `localSchema()` function in [dispatcher.js](src/local/dispatcher.js) demonstrates a number of possible changes applied to the GraphQL schema.
+This is of course only an example, and a real implementation should either remove all the customizations if none if needed, or adapt the examples to satisfy the customizations and extensions required by the real integration.
+We however recommend that a real implementation should remove all the fields that it doesn't implement (at least for the top-level fields under the `Query` and `Mutation` root types), so that the schema only contains the parts of the Magento schema that are really implemented and supported.

+## Caching

+For performance reasons, the [dispatcher.js](src/local/dispatcher.js) implementation "caches" the GraphQL schema in a global variable, so that further WARM invocations of the same action can immediately reuse the schema previously built with schema stitching.
+The Adobe I/O Runtime platform indeed reuses existing `Node.js` containers when possible, so it is posible to "cache" data in global variables.

+In addition, the dispatcher implementation also demonstrates the use of the [aio-lib-state](https://github.com/adobe/aio-lib-state) library in order to cache all the remote schemas in a cache maintained by the Adobe I/O platform.
+This cache is used a second-level caching layer when a COLD container is used.
+The benefit of this caching layer increases with the number of remote resolvers, and the lifetime of this cached data is currently one hour.
+This caching is activated/disabled by the `use-aio-cache` property set in [serverless.yml](serverless.yml).
+During development, we **strongly recommend** that this property is set to `false` to make sure that changes to the schema are immediately visible in the schema.

 ### Contributing